oroinc/documentation/user/back-office/getting-started/user-menu/my-emails.rst

 will appear, as illustrated in the screenshot below:

 .. image:: /user/img/getting_started/user_menu/recent_emails_button.jpg
+   :alt: View the list of unread emails displayed when clicking the Recent Emails button

 Clicking on an email from the list redirects you to the page of the selected email.